cordero7ai/JHU_DataScienceCapstone/Readme.md

 The Rstudio presentation information is available here (https://support.rstudio.com/hc/en-us/articles/200486468-Authoring-R-Presentations).

-**Please refer to the .Rmd and .html files for the presentation slides in the repository.**
+**Please refer to the index.Rmd and index.html files for the presentation slides in the repository.**